Baby Love (1969 film)

-Baby Love is a 1969 British drama film directed by Alastair Reid and starring Diana Dors, Linda Hayden Keith Barron and Ann Lynn.
+Baby Love is a 1969 British drama film directed by Alastair Reid and starring Diana Dors, Linda Hayden, Keith Barron and Ann Lynn.
+It was written by Reid, Guido Coen and Michael Klinger, based on the 1968 novel Baby Love by Tina Chad Christian.

-The film tells the story of a 15 year-old schoolgirl who seduces her adoptive family after her mother committed suicide.
+The film tells the story of a 15-year-old schoolgirl who seduces her adoptive family after her mother committed suicide.